JasmineZhen218/ADproject/preprocess/readme.md

 3) `Biomarker.nii.gz` This file record which pixels were annotated as biomarkers.
 Pixels annotated as biomarkers were labeled as 1.
 Pixels that were annotated as non-biomarker or not been annotated were labeled as 0.

-* Location of annotated Tau-pathology images: `cis/home/zwang/Documents/ADproject/Annotation/Tau`

-* Location of annotated Amyloid-pathology images: `cis/home/zwang/Documents/ADproject/Annotation/Amyloid`

 ### How to run code

-First, use pip to install the requirements from the `requirements.txt` Ensure you have `base.tif, SampleZone.nii.gz, Biomarker.nii.gz`

-Run the script `creat_td.py`.
-It takes 5 arguments:
+To extract samples from annotated pathology imahes, Firstly use pip to install the requirements from the `requirements.txt`, then run the script `creat_td.py`.
+It takes 5 arguments (the 5th is optional)

   1) number of samples you want to extract from this pathology image
   2) number of samples having been in the dataset directory where you are going to save extracted samples